astrolytics-io/astrolytics-rn/README.md

 We're always looking for contributions from the community.
 Here's how you can help:

 1. **Report Bugs**: Create an issue report detailing the bug you've found.
-2. **Suggest Features**: Have a great idea for Nucleus?
+2. **Suggest Features**: Have a great idea for Astrolytics?
 Don't hesitate to put it forward by creating an issue.
 3. **Submit Pull Requests**: Feel free to fix a bug or add a new feature and create a pull request.
 Make sure to follow the existing code style, and write clear commit messages explaining your changes.